JMVelasques/Asteroids/README.md

 # 4. Updated main.py: Added details for display window, created a infinite loop for the screen.
 # Tested the loop.
 Created a .gitignore file.

+# 5. Created the circleshape.py file and added the predefined CircleShape class.

+# 6. updated the constants.py file to include the player size.